What is a PEO? In a nutshell:

-A Professional Employer Organization, or PEO, allows its clients to outsource many of their human resource functions, share employment liability, and, oftentimes, gain economies of scale to bring improved benefits packages to their employees.
-A PEO is an extension of your business and engages with your management team to address complex employee-related matters, along with a technology platform to manage all your employee data.
+A Professional Employer Organization, or PEO, is an outsourcing partner who is responsible for handling most human resource functions on behalf of their clients.
+They share employment liability, and, oftentimes, make it possible for their clients to gain economies of scale to bring improved benefits packages to their employees.
+A PEO is an extension of your business and engages with your management team to address complex employee-related matters, along with a technology platform to manage all employee data.

 - What is a PEO?